2013 15" Dell Latitude E6540 (HD8790M) [4th,4C,Q] + RX 580 @ 4Gbps-EC2 (EXP GDC 8.4) + macOS 10.13.5 & Win10 1803 [nando4]

 @mac_editor, Mojave also did not see say FCPX accelerated when set to prefer eGPU option.
 Other apps like Unigine continue to be accelerated so long as they are launched off an eGPU-attached LCD.

 You'll notice in Display Preferences that Thunderbolt eGPUs appear as external GPU.
 In this system they appear simply as a GPU.
 Apple are making a distinction and giving eGPUs more capability.

-Though for this system can use the EFI eGPU configurator to set eGPU as the primary adapter which will then see FCPX acceleration activated.
+Though for this system can use the EFI eGPU configuration tool to set eGPU as the primary adapter which will then see FCPX acceleration activated.
 Only dilemma there is an external LCD is required which a true Mac TB eGPU system using the prefer eGPU option doesn't require.

 @yukikaze, it is a nice build.
 However, the price of 6th/7th gen Latitudes and Precisions is tumbling (E5570/5580/3510/3520).
 The beauty with those is they can have a M.2 + 2.5" SATA drive arrangement.
 The M.2 slot can host a very potent eGPU that surpasses TB3 in performance at a surprisingly low budget as @jkey shows us.
 Some even come with TB3 ports though it's those lacking TB3 that tend to be the bargain pick on ebay.